Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

-The pretty Costa del Sol coastline is Europe’s favourite travel destination, evergreen and always popular it draws tourists like a magnet.
+The postcard-pretty Costa del Sol coastline is Europe’s favorite travel destination, evergreen and always popular it draws tourists like a magnet.

-What is the secret that makes people return to the Andalucian south coast – time after time?
+What is its secret that makes people return to this much-loved stretch of Andalucian south coast time after time?

-The main draw of course is the endless sunshine and the warm, clean Mediterranean Sea.
+The main draw of course is the endless sunshine, sunsets on the beach and the warm, refreshing waves of the Mediterranean Sea.

-The swimming-season here is among the longest in Europe and the 320 sunny days a year make it all just perfect.
+The Costa del Sol swimming season is among the longest in Europe and the 320 sunny days a year make it all just perfect.
 Even for winter sun Southern Spain is a good choice.

-The lovely beaches are the main draw of the Costa del Sol
+The sunny beaches are the main draw of the Costa del Sol

-Then, what more you need is up to you, Costa del Sol has something for everyone.
+Then, what more you need is up to you, the Costa del Sol coastline has something for everyone.

-We prefer Andalucian nature, old towns and pueblos blancos
+We love Andalucia’s nature wonders, old towns and pueblos blancos

 Find Your Own Corner on the Costa del Sol

-So the reason why Costa del Sol is so popular is its diversity.
-The Costa meets many needs.
-Just think about what you want and find your own corner on the coast, be it a city, village or rural countryside.
+So that’s it, the reason why Costa del Sol is so popular is its diversity.
+Spain’s southern coastline meets so many needs.
+Just think about what you want to do on your holiday and then go and find your own corner on the long coastline, be it a city, village or wide rural countryside.

-We went down for a couple of weeks to see if we like it or not – and found our own quiet corner on the 150 km long coastline, a perfect palm garden in the hills, close to the sea and views all the way to Africa in clear weather.
+We went down for a couple of weeks to see if we like it or not – and found our own quiet corner, our secret hideaway on the 150 km long coastline.
+A perfect palm garden in the hills, close to the sea and views all the way to Africa in clear weather.

 Our perfect base to always return to.
-Just to stay and relax, and get out and explore.
+Just to stay and relax, and get out and explore the best the region offers.

 Our base and palm garden on the lovely Costa del Sol

-So afterwards we have spent great days and weeks on the Costa, relaxing by the pool and sea, and then exploring the region.
-Going to towns, villages, mountains and castles.
+So ever since we have spent great days, weeks and months on the Costa, relaxing by the pool and sea and exploring the region we have fallen in love with. we just love seeing all the towns, pueblos, mountains and castles.

 Exploring the old towns of Costa del Sol

-Many old towns hide between tourist resorts, Spanish, pretty and original.
-These are our three favourites: Malaga, Marbella and La Cala de Mijas, a village.
-Try these three or go and find your own.
+There are old towns right between the big tourist resorts, Spanish, pretty and original.
+Some of our favorites are Malaga, Marbella and the old village of La Cala de Mijas.
+You could first try these three and then go and find the rest.

 Malaga Old Town